 The Trump bump

-Statkraft has recently presented its global Low Emissions Scenario, which predicts a greener development scenario than many others.
+Statkraft's global Low Emissions Scenario, presented in 2018, predicts a greener development scenario than many others.
 Is Statkraft too optimistic?

 "Looking back at previous scenarios we and others have presented, it's clear that the scenarios have captured the trend correctly; there will be more renewable energy and developments are moving quickly.
 However, many, including us, have underestimated the strength of the technology development and how quickly the costs of solar and wind power production have dropped."